RustFestEU/speakers-guide/4-beginners.md

 is worse then stage fright.
 Avoid acidic drinks.

-I usually pick the shirt I wear for the day specifically for the talk and bring that in a seperate bag.
+I usually pick the shirt I wear for the day specifically for the talk and bring that in a separate bag.
 Right before the talk starts, I go to the bathroom, get a bit of fresh water in my face and change.
 This is a ritual that works for me and makes me feel better and calmer right away.